 While you are out and about, watch out in particular for yellow leads, harnesses, collars or bandanas.
 These are often used to indicate a dog is nervous or fearful of other dogs - or just doesn’t like them.
 Give them space.

-Now you know all about dog walking etiquette and safe dog walking, why not read our guide on how to teach your dog to walk on a lead?
+Now you know all about the proper dog walking etiquette and safe dog walking, why not read our guide on how to teach your dog to walk on a lead?